KooleSache/website/about.md

 We put a lot of thought and love into this version, which led to a complete rewrite of the application.
 ColorSnapper has a shiny new icon, new User Interface but most importantly, it is better and faster at its task!

-If you like what we have created, help spread the word and tweet about it or leave a review on Mac App Store – Thanks again.
+If you like what we have created, help spread the word and tweet about it or leave a review on the Mac App Store – Thanks again.

 Andrey & Alex